Lemon Grove Incident: Curriculum development

 A petition was developed, urging for The Lemon Grove Incident to be part of San Diego County school district's curriculum.
 It was co-hosted by Spring Valley Lemon Grove Democratic Club, Veterans Democratic Club of San Diego County, San Diego Democratic Education Alliance, and San Diego Progressive Dem Club.
 The curriculum for the Lemon Grove incident had already been formed and adopted by the Lemon Grove school district.
 The historically significant desegregation case calls for it to be taught as part of Social Studies and History in all SD K-12 schools.

 Depictions in books and movies

 The Lemon Grove Incident, an award winning KPBS documentary, tells the true story of the events of the first successful major school desegregation case in the United States.
 It depicts the Actions of the Lemon Grove School District barring children of Mexican descent from entering the school, and the subsequent battle for civil rights, as told by the people involved.

+A Sea of Lemon Trees: The Corrido of Roberto Alvarez (by María Dolores Águila) is a fictionalized account of Alvarez's experience at the time of the incident.
+He was the child chosen as the lead defendant in the case of Roberto Alvarez vs. the Board of Trustees of the Lemon Grove School District.
+Written in free verse, it has received many awards for children's literature.

 Echo (Muñoz Ryan novel) tells the story of fictional Ivy Lopez and her experience of Mexican American segregation during 1943 and the historical impact Roberto Alvarez vs. the board of trustees of the Lemon Grove School District had on multiple communities in California.